Yaakov Shwekey: Family and early life

-Yaakov Shwekey was born in Jerusalem to an Ashkenazi Jewish mother raised in the United States, and a Sephardi Jewish father born in Cairo to a family from a Syrian background.
+Shwekey was born in Jerusalem to an Ashkenazi Jewish mother raised in the United States, and a Sephardi Jewish father born in Cairo to a family from a Syrian background.
 His parents had met and married in New York City.
 In his early years, Shwekey lived in the Bayit VeGan neighborhood of Jerusalem, but he eventually moved to Polanco, Mexico City, and attended Yeshiva Ateret Yosef.
 He later lived in Lakewood, NJ, and Brooklyn, NY, and attended Yeshiva of Brooklyn before moving to Long Branch, NJ.
-As a child, he sang in the Ateret Yosef Choir in Mexico City, and he and his brother Yisroel Meir sang with the Miami Boys Choir for a short period of time.
-In his young adult years, Shwekey learned in Rabbi Menachem Davidowitz's yeshiva (TIUNY) in Rochester, NY.
-After learning for a few years in the Deal kollel and his consequent marriage, Shwekey launched his professional career as a singer.
+As a child, he sang in the Ateret Yosef Choir in Mexico City, and he and his brother, Yisroel Meir, sang with the Miami Boys Choir for a short period of time.
+In his young adult years, Shwekey studied in Rabbi Menachem Davidowitz's yeshiva (TIUNY) in Rochester, NY.
+After studying for a few years in the Deal kollel and his subsequent marriage, Shwekey launched his professional career as a singer.